Judit Arvidsson

 Psychology and Anthropology Student, Durham University

 Hello!
 I’m Astra, a student at Durham University studying BSc Psychology and Anthropology, and part of the 2026 cohort of Laidlaw Research and Leadership Scholars.
 My research project this summer will seek to compare social tolerance behaviours in children and vervet monkeys.
 I will be creating a quantitative dataset by applying an ethogram to 17.5 hours of experimental footage, and subsequently analysing it in R. At the end, I hope to deliver both a research paper and research poster with my findings.
 Through this research and in my future career, I hope to investigate the overlap between psychology and anthropology in order to apply the different approaches for a more holistic understanding of how people work.
-If you have any questions or would like to discuss psychology and / or anthropology with me, please reach out!
+If you have any questions or would just like to chat, please feel free to reach out!

 Charlie Matthew Davenport